bthntx/acme_cart_test/README.md

- implement the basket which needs to have the following interface –
-• It is initialised with the product catalogue, delivery charge rules, and offers (the format of how these are passed it up to you)
+Product catalogue, delivery charge rules, and offers are stored in JSON files.

-• It has an add method that takes the product code as a parameter.
-• It has a total method that returns the total cost of the basket, taking into account the delivery and offer rules.
+I assume that shipping charges array sorted by moreThan ASC already I assume that product code is uniq key, and safe as string to use it as key in associate array

+How it works:
+  Adding items to array of items, if item already exist in this item increment qty.
+  When calculating total - we run through each item (even with same code) and trying to apply offer price modifier After that we calculate shipping charges based on previous summ.
+  Return total value